turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 ### Project Management Tool

 There are many popular project management tools out there.
-For this project we'll use a lightweight tool that wraps GitHub issues: [Waffle.io](https://waffle.io/)
+For this project we'll use Pivotal Tracker.
+Instructors will set up a Tracker project for you and send out invites to all team members.

-Setup a Waffle project for your new repo.
-Your team members and instructors should be added to the project so they can create, edit, and comment on issues.

 ## <a name="workflow"></a> Workflow

 ### Client Interaction

-You will meet with the client frequently to obtain his/her business needs and correct course.
+You will meet with the client frequently to obtain business needs and correct course.
 You will transform these requirements into user stories.

-A feature will not be considered complete until it is working on production.
-You must assume that your client doesn't have any programming experience.
-You will have to learn how to manage expectations.
+A feature will not be considered complete until it is working in production.
+In many jobs your clients won't have programming knowledge.
+Learning how to manage expectations is a big part of being a professional developer.

 The stories as written and prioritized in your project management tool will be the authoritative project requirements.
 They may go against and likely go beyond the general requirements in this project description.